In My Blood It Runs, Four Ways

 What made the relocation closer to school worthwhile in his mother’s and grandmother’s eyes was their children having the opportunity to learn about the system that oppresses them.
 However, in order to achieve this, Dujuan and his siblings had to sacrifice the space in their memory encoded with ancestral heritage and their place within community.
 In My Blood It Runs asks us to re-evaluate Australian history, and to realise that the atrocities upon which this nation were founded are not a distant memory; what First Nations peoples are experiencing today is, in fact, a form of déjà vu.

-In My Blood It Runs plays the 2019 Melbourne International Film Festival on 3 August, 5 August and 17 August.
+In My Blood It Runs played at the 2019 Melbourne International Film Festival on 3 August, 5 August and 17 August.

 - 65th MIFF